NP-Eng/zkML-tradeoffs/README.md

 ## Usage

 All the code is contained in the `blog.ipynb` Jupyter notebook.
 It contains detailed explanations and code for data preprocessing, model training, and proof generation.
 Please refer to the blog post for a detailed explanation of the process.

+## Acknowledgements

+We would like to thank the authors of [EZKL](https://github.com/zkonduit) for granting us permission to utilize their library.
+Their comprehensive documentation and detailed tutorials made this project possible.